neolao/sublimeText2/Packages/SublimeTODO/README.markdown

 # Usage

-`Show TODOs` command can be triggered from the command palette.
+`Show TODOs: Project and open files` scans all files in your project `Show TODOs: Open files only` scans only open, saved files Both are triggered from the command palette.
 No default key bindings are provided.

 ## Navigating results